 - Acronis Cloud Storage

-Due to the integrated deduplication, your network traffic as well as your required storage volume decreases.
-In addition, meet central tape device compliance and disaster recovery requirements with backups.
+Due to the integrated deduplication, your network traffic and your required storage volume decrease.
+In addition, it eases meeting central tape device compliance and disaster recovery requirements with backups.

 User-friendly and scalable management

-With the Acronis Cyber Protect (formerly Acronis Cyber Backup) software, you can manage all the backup activities within the central web console.
+With Acronis Cyber Protect software, you can manage all backup activities from the central web console.
 There, set up dashboards and reports to meet your requirements.
 In addition, access to data can be assigned by configurable administrator roles.

 Acronis is a Swiss company, founded in Singapore.
 Celebrating two decades of innovation, Acronis has more than 2,000 employees in 45 locations.
 Acronis Cyber Protect solution is available in 26 languages in over 150 countries and is used by 20,000 service providers to protect over 750,000 businesses.